tridentstream/mediaserver/UNORGANIZED-DOCS.rst

 So, get Deluge running and install the Deluge-Streaming plugin.

 * In the plugin configuration, enable "Allow remote control"
-* Add a "bittorrentclient" / "deluge" plugin to Tridentstream Media Server admin
+* Add Deluge plugin under "Other plugins"
-* Copy the relevant information and save
+* Fill in the relevant information and save

-* Enable the plugin if it isn't enabled
+You can now use the Torrent client in searchers.

 Searchers
 `````````````````````````````````